Hyperling/Termux/README.md

     chmod 755 *.sh
     ```

-1. Make any modifications to the env.example file
+1. Make any modifications to the env.example file.
-    - Only if you do not already have a ~/.env file
+    - Only if you do not already have ~/.env already.

 1. Run the deployment script.